clewisdavis/The-Joy-of-React/course-notes.md

 export default Counter;
 ```

-- How do you get the incrementation, if you try in plain JS.
+- How do you get the increment, if you try in plain JS.
 You can't, it doesn't persist across function calls.

 ```JAVASCRIPT
 function helloWorld() {